marcin-chwedczuk/shellcode-tshirt/README.md

 ```c
 int execve(const char *path, char *const argv[], char *const envp[]);
 ```
-It takes three parameters that should be know to every C programmer out there.
+It takes three arguments that should be know to every C programmer out there.
 Both `argv` and `envp` arrays contain pointers to strings and must be terminated by an entry containing `NULL`.
 Here is how we may use `execve` in C:
 ```c